-April has a varied background, which includes time in the Air Force as a loadmaster on a C-130 cargo aircraft and as a performer with Air Force Entertainment (“Troops Entertaining Troops”).
+April has a varied background, including time in the Air Force as a loadmaster on a C-130 cargo aircraft and as a performer with Air Force Entertainment (“Troops Entertaining Troops”).
 After she left the Air Force, she continued her work in performing, touring with Ringling Bros. as a clown, where she first became interested in aerial arts.
-This led to the national tour of her one-woman show, entertaining kids and encouraging them to move and exercise with the use of juggling, jump roping, and aerial acrobatics.
-Most recently, she challenged herself as a tower climber, working to install home internet systems, LTE, and UTMS.
+The Airforce and Ringling experience led to a national tour of her one-woman show, entertaining kids and encouraging them to move and exercise using juggling, jump roping, and aerial acrobatics.
+In addition, she recently challenged herself as a tower climber, working to install home internet systems, LTE, and UTMS.

-Joshua Farrington is a Marine Corps Infantry Veteran that started his working at heights career as a Wind Turbine Technician.
-With over 10 years of wind experience he has performed wind turbine maintenance, major component change outs, construction safety manager, and instructor on a wide variety of turbines such as Siemens, Vestas, GE and Nordex/Acciona.
-Josh has spent time practicing the dark arts of rope access performing high rise window washing and wind turbine cleaning.
-Josh now works fulltime as the ENSA Instructor and Facility Safety Specialist.
-Outside of training he enjoys being a father and spending time with his beautiful wife.
+Joshua Farrington is a Marine Corps Infantry Veteran who started working at heights career as a Wind Turbine Technician.
+With over ten years of wind experience, he has performed wind turbine maintenance, major component change-outs, construction safety manager, and instructor on a wide variety of turbines such as Siemens, Vestas, GE, and Nordex/Acciona.
+Additionally, Josh has spent time practicing the dark arts of rope access performing high-rise window washing and wind turbine cleaning.
+Josh now works full-time as the ENSA Instructor and Facility Safety Specialist.
+Outside of training, he enjoys being a father and spending time with his beautiful wife.
 Josh also enjoys backpacking and exploring this beautiful country.